YugiLab/Publications/Okamoto2021/README.md

 Barplot contains the file below:
 * bar_graph_ggplot.R

-"bar_graph_ggplot.R" will generate barplot of the number of DEGs and SNPs associated with DEGs via GTEx v8 eQTL.
+"bar_graph_ggplot.R" will generate barplot of the number of DEGs and SNPs associated with DRN-related DEGs via GTEx v8 eQTL.

 ### Heatmap
 Heatmap contains the files below: